jianlin-cheng/DProQA/README.md

 -c --complex_folder     Raw protein complex complex_folder
--w --work_dir           Working directory to save all intermedia files and folders, it will be created if it is not exit -r --result_folder      Result folder to save two ranking results, it will be created if it is not exit -r --threads            Number of threads for parallel feature generation and dataloader, default=10 -s --delete_tmp         Set False to save work_dir and intermedia files, otherwise set True, default=False
+-w --work_dir           Working directory to save all intermedia files and folders, it will be created if it is not exit -r --result_folder      Result folder to save two ranking results, it will be created if it is not exit -t --threads            Number of threads for parallel feature generation and dataloader, default=10 -s --delete_tmp         Set False to save work_dir and intermedia files, otherwise set True, default=False
 ```